LayeredStudio/quick-login/readme.txt

 === Quick Login ===
-Contributors: andrei.igna
+Contributors: andreiigna
-Tags: login, sign in, twitter, google, facebook, oauth, register Requires at least: 4
+Tags: login, sign in, twitter, google, facebook, linkedin, oauth, register Requires at least: 4
 Tested up to: 4.9
-Requires PHP: 5.4
+Requires PHP: 5.5
 Stable tag: trunk
 License: GPL-3.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Let your visitors log in with their existing accounts!
-Supports Twitter, Facebook, Google and WordPress.com
+Supports Twitter, Facebook, Google, WordPress.com and LinkedIn

 == Description ==

 Quick Login adds extra login methods on your site, letting your visitors quickly log in or register with an existing account.
-Has support for the most popular logins: Twitter, Google, Facebook and WordPress.com
+Has support for the most popular logins: Twitter, Google, Facebook, WordPress.com and LinkedIn

 Faster log in or register will increase percent of logged in users on your site, especially helpful on e-commerce sites where the checkout should be as simple as possible.

 The plugin is easy to set up, each provider has detailed instructions on how to enable it.

-Includes support for WooCommerce sections too!
+Includes **support for WooCommerce** sections too!

 ## Features & options

-* Popular login providers
+* One-click login with popular providers
   * Twitter
   * Google
   * Facebook
   * WordPress.com
+  * LinkedIn
 * Button style options
   * Icons
   * Buttons with icon & text